miniBill/witch-awakening/DLCs/ElementalHarmony/Races.md

 Gulabaa are spirits of wildfires and the plants which rely on them, principally eucalyptus.
 They can travel though the upper branches of a forest nearly as fast as the wildfires they love, leaving the trees lightly scorched in their wake, and when in an actual wildfire, they are immune to the heat and easily run faster than a car.
 Gulabaa can plant any part of themselves in a tree of any kind, though it is usually one vulnerable to fire.
 If she dies, she will sprout from one of these tree's roots when one burns down in a wildfire.
-__Gulabaa draw Mana__ from cyles of Growth.
+__Gulabaa draw Mana__ from cycles of Growth.
 Gulabaa charge both from destroying what they have nurtured and nurturing what they have destroyed.
 Hours of one spread over weeks are necessary before it will count for the other.
 Need not be physical destruction or nurturing.

 ### Perk
 - Cost: 4